getcarina/getcarina.com/_tutorials/004-porting-your-application.md

 1. Open the `RAILS_ROOT/config/environments/production.rb` file.
 1. Add the following line to the file, substituting the example link with the link that you just copied: `config.action_controller.asset_host = "http://2167823940-238946.rackcdn.com"`

-## Build your containers
+4. Build your containers.

 1. Go to [http://mycluster.rackspace.com](http://mycluster.rackspace.com).
 1. Create a new cluster.
 1. After a moment or two, refresh the page.
 You should see a series of icons that you can use to download your cluster credentials.
-1. Download these credentials and extract them to the `RAILS_ROOT/amphora` folder.
+1. Download these credentials in a <clustername>.zip file.
+1. Extract them to a `RAILS_ROOT/amphora` folder so that the following script can call amphora/docker.env.
 1. Create a script named `RAILS_ROOT/bin/launch_cluster` and add the following code to it: